SAP-samples/teched2025-DA160/exercises/ex2/README.md

 <b>Start the tour [here](https://tour-viewer.platform.saleo.io/81a42c9f-eb9f-4146-9c6b-591e0f21c367).</b> Explanations are provided below to help you understand the exercise.

 ### Explanations
+> [!Note]
+> The explanation section is optional reading material.
+Please feel free to skip this section if the guided tour was sufficient.

 1. Click the Security tab, go to "Users", start adding a new user.